-Different Types of Business Strategies are available to any startup or a business which has to reevaluate its existing strategy.
+Different Types of Business Strategies are available to any startup or a business.

 Basic Approach to Strategic Planning

 A critical review of past performance by the owners and management of a business and the preparation of a plan beyond normal budgetary horizons require a certain attitude of mind and predisposition.
 Some essential points which should to be observed during the review and planning process include the following:

 - Relate to the medium term i.e. 2/4 years